igomezv/nnogada/README.md

 If you use the code, please cite the paper *Gómez-Vargas, I., Andrade, J. B., & Vázquez, J. A. (2023).
 Neural networks optimized by genetic algorithms in cosmology.
 Physical Review D, 107(4), 043509.*

+Contributions are welcome!

 ## Description of this repository

 - nnogada folder has the source code of the neural approximator with genetic algorithms.
 - In data folder we have some data used in tests.
+- example_1.py is a classification task of galaxies, quasars and stars from SDSS using a keras neural model.
+- example_2.py is a regression task with SNeIa using a keras neural model.
+- example_3.py is the same as example_2.py but with a torch neural model.

 ## TODO